Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Conclusion

 \section{Conclusion}

 The transformer machine learning architecture offers unique advantages for building natural language processing tools.
-We have found that pre-trained BERT models can be employed to generate text comparison features that outperform a variety of standard approaches for the majority of systematic review questions investigated.
-In addition, we observed that fine tuning one of these models often resulted in the best of all surveyed methods.
+We have found that pre-trained models can be employed to generate text comparison features that outperform a variety of standard approaches for the majority systematic review questions investigated.
+In addition, we observed that fine tuning one of the models for the specific task of identifying suitable articles for a given research question could result in the best of all surveyed method.
 However, we also found that there was no single superior approach for all research questions.
+The natural variety in both the phrasing and specificity of these research questions prevented determination of a single ideal modelling approach that could be expected to perform optimally for all research questions.

 Comparison of the nature of the ten research questions in our study demonstrated that, generally, questions that had substantial detail in the natural language description of the research question performed better.
 The presence of explicit exclusions in the research question may also pose problems for machine learning systems.
 The exception to these rules was the EMR question set that had neither exclusions nor a small limited description.
 The EMR problem required using the larger BERT model to achieve strong performance.
 The EMR question statement was the second largest in the dataset and contained a complete PICO characterisation, suggesting that research questions with richer detail may require larger pre-trained models.

+We have demonstrated that for some research questions using the PICO framework is able to deliver superior performance over simple natural language expressions.
+This suggests that in some scenarios, the machine learning models benefit from pre-categorising content before generating the classification model's natural language features.
+This result suggests that custom Transformer architectures (allowing multiple independent text inputs) might provide superior performance.

-Whether larger models, additional data or fine-tuning can transform the BERT models into consistently superior models for all use cases remains to be seen.
+Overall, judged by AUC, the BERT-based models are consistently superior.
+When considering a usage process like the automatic exclusion of articles, we look at the accuracy in the bottom 50\% metric.
+By this account, the BERT models are still generally the strongest performer, although, for certain research questions, they are outperformed by tree-based learning algorithms.
+However, if we change the usage pattern to consider automatic inclusion of the top 50 predictions, then BERT models perform poorly.
+For this use case, simple linear models provide the best differentiation.
+Whether additional data or fine-tuning can transform the BERT models into consistently superior models for all use cases remains to be seen.